TnTech-ECE/F25_Team2_AutomatedChessBoard/Reports/Project Proposal.md

     - Board shall move pieces within half an inch of the center of each square.
     - Board shall ensure that all pieces remain upright and stable while moving.
-    - Board shall finish any single piece move within 5 seconds of beginning the movement.
+    - Board shall finish any single-piece move within 5 seconds of beginning the movement.
     - Board shall notice and remove 95% of captured pieces without piece collision.
 3. **Portability and Accessibility**

-    - Board shall weigh less than 30 pounds such that it can be moved by one person.
+    - Board shall weigh less than 30 pounds such that one person can move it.
     - Board shall have labels on each file and rank to assist users in locating each square.
     - Board may have a carrying case or handle.
 4. **Power and Safety**